Co-ownership Regulation

 In case of loss of the co-ownership settlement, it is possible to obtain a copy from another co-owner, notably a member of the trade union council.

+A copy of the co-ownership rules can also be obtained from the land advertising service.
+The copy costs €30.
 The request must be made through a form.
-This form differs according to the date of registration of the co-ownership settlement (before or after 1956).
+This form differs according to the date of registration of the co-ownership settlement (after 1956 or before).

 Condominium by-law registered in 1956 or later